nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 ##### Initial QIIME2 Processing
 ##### October 12
 * Demultiplexing using manifest
-   * Amy generated manifest files for ISS and HI-SEAS
+   * Amy generated manifest files for ISS and HI-SEAS using Excel
    * Amy imported combined ISS and HI-SEAS manifest from local computer to server
    * Amy imported and demultiplexed the data using the combined manifest
       *  Initially encountered an error: ' ' expected afer '"'